anilgeorge04/chillwhere/README.md

 </centre>

 ### How to use?
-- Type in the movie or TV show in the search box
-- Reset button resets the search box
-- Each platform's button takes you to search results in a new tab
+- Search: Opens results in new tabs (enable pop-up* for this site)
+- CW Reset: Closes all tabs opened by Chill Where in one go

+*We are not fans of multiple tabs either.
+Working on bringing this within Chill Where soon!

 Pro-tip: Sign into your subscribed platforms in advance to search seamlessly
 Ex: Netflix needs you to login to see search results

-How are you planning to chill today?
+How are you chilling today?

 ---
-P.S: Stay safe, stay indoor and chill.
+Stay safe, stay indoor.

-### Credit
-- W3Schools
-- Harvard CS50